 Baìo of Sampeyre

-On February 2022 one of the most traditional feasts celebrated every 5 years
+One of the most traditional feasts celebrated every 5 years

 The Baìo’s origin goes back before than 1000, when Saracens invaders (traditionnally people coming from Souther Mediterranean Sea) were driven away by the native population.
 The feast was created to commemorates this victory.